Belgians: Relations between Belgian linguistic communities

 Belgians are primarily a nationality or citizen group, by jus soli (Latin: right of the soil), also known as birthright citizenship, and are not a homogeneous ethnic group.
 Belgians are made up of two main linguistic and ethnic groups; the Dutch-speakers (called the Flemish) and the French-speakers (mostly Walloons), as well as a third tiny but constitutionally recognized group from two small German-speaking areas.
 These sometimes competing ethnic and linguistic priorities are governed by constitutionally designated "regions or communities", depending on the constitutional realm of the topic, a complex and uniquely Belgian political construct.
 Since many Belgians are at least bilingual, or even trilingual, it is common for business, social and family networks to include members of the various ethnic groups composing Belgium.

 The Brussels-Capital Region occupies a unique political and cultural position since geographically and linguistically it is a bilingual enclave within the unilingual Flemish Region.
 Since the founding of the Kingdom of Belgium in 1830, the city of Brussels was francized, as it was transformed from an almost entirely Dutch-speaking into a multilingual city with French as the majority language and lingua franca.

 Since the independence of Belgium in 1830, the constitutional title of the Belgian head of state is the "King of the Belgians" rather than the "King of Belgium".

 Flemish (Dutch-speaking)

 Map of the medieval County of Flanders.

 Within Belgium the Flemish, about 60% of the population, form a clearly distinguishable group, set apart by their language and customs.
-However, when compared to the Netherlands most of these cultural and linguistic boundaries quickly fade, as the Flemish share the same language, similar or identical customs and (though only with the southern part of today's Netherlands) traditional religion with the Dutch.
+However, when compared to the Netherlands very little of these cultural and linguistic boundaries fade, as while the Flemish share the same language (though with very different dialects), none of the same customs and have a different religion with the Dutch, with Flemings being Catholic, and Dutch people being protestants.

 However, the popular perception of being a single polity varies greatly, depending on subject matter, locality and personal background.
 Generally, Flemings will seldom identify themselves as being Dutch and vice versa, especially on a national level.